HazemAlMili/HazemAlMili/README.md

 </p>

 - 🏢 I'm a Front-End Developer
-- 👨‍💻 As a Business Administration  student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Business Administration  student, I constantly learn and explore new technologies to improve my skills.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Fun Fact: I'm a coffee enthusiast, and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my Linkedin Profile https://www.linkedin.com/in/hazem-al-melli-a0a0992a5/ to see some of the projects I've worked on.
+- 👨‍💻 Check out my LinkedIn Profile https://www.linkedin.com/in/hazem-al-melli-a0a0992a5/ to see some of the projects I've worked on.

 ### Connect with Me :